 If the candidate remains supported by these therapies but the RRB either does not grant an extension or the transplant program does not request one, the Committee proposes these candidates qualify for status 3.
 The Committee believes status 3 is an appropriate status, because the candidates continue to have a wait list mortality risk comparable to others in the high urgency statuses, but in status 3 they will no longer have access to broader sharing.
 This ensures that the candidates are appropriately stratified based on risk while removing an incentive to continue what is generally believed to be more temporary therapy.

 Changes to other qualifying criteria are detailed below.
-If a subcriterion is not mentioned below, then the revised proposal does not include significant changes than were included in the original proposal.
+If a sub-criterion is not mentioned below, then the revised public comment proposal does not include significant changes to the original public comment proposal.

 Status 1: Continuous Mechanical Ventilation